-Definition: A group home is a Single Detached Dwelling used for children or young people who cannot live with their families, people with chronic disabilities who may be adults or seniors, or people with dementia.
+This can include a 'group home' - Definition: A personal care home (group home) is a Single Detached Dwelling used for children or young people who cannot live with their families, people of any age with chronic disabilities including be adults or seniors, or people with dementia.
 Typically, there are no more than six residents.
-There is at least one trained care-giver onsite 24 hours a day.
+There is at least one trained care-giver onsite 24-hours a day